The Culture of the Single Millennial

-When I was in high school, college and even into graduate school or working in an office, I would often hear women say things like: “There are no good-looking guys in this school!”
+When I was in high school, college, graduate school and even working in an office, I would often hear women say things like: “There are no good-looking guys in this school!”
 The men said similar things too, although not as much.
 The truth was that in all of these campuses or offices, the majority of both men and women were decent looking and a good match for one another.
 Were they expecting to be surrounded by models?
 High school and college are one thing, but it was shocking hearing this from people well into their 20s.
 Weren’t they supposed to outgrow this thinking?
 Even when I was young and superficial myself, I sensed a delusional and unsustainable mentality in our generation.
 It turns out that even in their late 30s, many Millennials never outgrew this mentality.

 The Loss of Religion and Shame

 Of course, we cannot neglect to mention the steep decline in faith and even a sense of shame among Millennials.
 Our generation has a lower rate of religiosity and belief in God than previous generations did.
 Most of the major world religions encourage marriage and procreation while condemning sex outside of marriage.